systemjs/systemjs/docs/import-maps.md

 <script type="systemjs-importmap">
 {
   "imports": {
-    "y": "x" // resolves to /path/to/x.js
+    "y": "/path/to/y.js",
   }
 }
 </script>
 ```

-#### Multiple import maps

 Previous versions of the import maps spec had support for multiple import maps in a single web page ([explanation](https://github.com/WICG/import-maps/issues/199)).
 SystemJS added support for multiple import maps during that time and has decided to keep support for multiple import maps as an experimental feature ([discussion](https://github.com/systemjs/systemjs/issues/2095)).
 Note that the Chrome implementation of import maps does not yet allow for multiple maps, and use of multiple import maps within SystemJS should be considered experimental and subject to change.

 #### Spec and Implementation Feedback

-Part of the benefit of giving users a working version of an early spec is being able to get real user feedback on the spec.
+Part of the benefit of giving users a working version of an early spec is being able to get real user feedback on the [import maps specification](https://github.com/wicg/import-maps/blob/master/spec.md).

+All SystemJS extensions to import maps are based on proposals available in the [import maps extensions repo](https://github.com/guybedford/import-maps-extensions).

 If you have suggestions, or notice cases where this implementation seems not to be following the spec properly feel free to post an issue.

-See the [import maps specification](https://github.com/domenic/import-maps/blob/master/spec.md) for exact resolution behaviours.